How Wi-Fi Positioning Works

 - This method is less precise than GPS but provides a rough location until GPS signals are restored.

-- Wi-Fi positioning doesn't require network access; it simply reads the signal for positioning.
+- Wi-Fi positioning doesn’t require network access; it simply reads the signal for positioning.
+Advances in using mobile devices have enhanced estimation techniques, improving the accuracy of Wi-Fi positioning.

 The Global Positioning System, or GPS, uses a network of satellites in orbit around the Earth to calculate a receiver’s position.
 Each satellite sends out signals with its own position, then receivers take that data to figure out where they are themselves.
 The system is made up of dozens of satellites and designed so that there will be enough to calculate a receiver’s position anywhere in the world at just about any given time.
 More satellites in view means a more accurate location.

 Many devices use a Wi-Fi positioning system as a fallback.
+This method is particularly significant for indoor localization in indoor environments like healthcare and augmented reality.

-Once the device has recognized a Wi-Fi signal it consults an index of known Wi-Fi access points, calculates its distance from the source based on signal strength, and figures out its rough physical location.
-More wireless sources mean better accuracy.
 While not as precise as satellite positioning in most situations, this method can usually provide a usable estimate until the device returns to a clear view of the sky.
+However, Wi-Fi positioning is limited in areas lacking nearby Wi-Fi networks, which can lead to substantial data charges and reduced accuracy.
 Once it does, GPS will take back over to get you the best possible location information.

 If you need to track something that might spend a lot of time without satellite signal, call the experts at BrickHouse Security to make sure you get the right device.